py5coding/py5book/reference/sketch_java_platform.rst

 Version of Java currently being used by py5.
 Internally the py5 library is using the Processing Java libraries to provide functionality.
 Those libraries run in a Java Virtual Machine.
 This field provides the Java platform number for that Virtual Machine.

-Underlying Java field: javaPlatform
+Underlying Processing field: javaPlatform

-Updated on September 11, 2021 16:51:34pm UTC
+Updated on November 12, 2021 11:30:58am UTC